 - Sweetgreens Berkeley

 - Berkeley Unified School District

 - Three Stone Hearth

 During the week of April 20 we turned that excess food into 1,200 delicious and nutritious individually packaged and frozen meals for distribution at our on-site and senior pantries.

 Mobile Pantry Program

 Rightfully, a number of our mobile pantry partners have chosen to close for now.
 Even so, we are still serving more people than ever by finding creative ways to continue to get food to people at times and locations that work for them.
 Many of our mobile pantry locations are receiving regular deliveries of pre-packed bags of healthy groceries.
 We are providing University Village with enough food to distribute to 400 of their resident families weekly.
 We continue to provide 600 BUSD families and staff with twice-monthly bags of groceries, now available at the BUSD’s free and reduced breakfast and lunch pickup sites.
-We served nearly 20,000 individuals during the month of April.
+We served 20,000 individuals during the month of May.